SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/feather-river/feather-hallprint.md

 ### Variable: `tag_number`

 Are all the tags unique?
-No it looks like in more recent years they start to be unique and we have less NA values but there are 8 years where tags are not unique.
+No. In more recent years tag numbera start to be unique and we have less NA values but there are 8 years where tags are not unique.

 ``` r
 cleaner_hallprint_data %>%